Sample super-hero HQ / base

 It is chiefly useful as inspiration in other campaigns.

-This document in 2007, which is important when it comes to the technical specs therein.
+This document was shared in 2007, which is important when it comes to the technical specs therein.

 The MATRIX Headquarters facility replaced the old Challengers HQ, which the team had to stop using during the fiasco with their wrongful death lawsuit.
 It was planned and built by deceased member Fastball with his own money.